 Some specialists point out the relation between tanning and the folic acid levels.
 The ingredient, which is widely supplemented to expecting women, is necessary for the unborn baby's brain, skull and spinal cord proper development.
 According to research, this folate is sensitive to UV light and gets easily destroyed under it, thereby losing its precious properties.

 Is there any safe way to tan when I am pregnant?

-We know that for people who tan regularly and enjoy this beauty treatment it is hard to turn away from it.
-This is why we decided to create a product which is fully safe for all women, even those who are moms-to-be.
-Our No-Lie Natural Self Tan Bronzing Mousse, available in two shades, is the perfect choice when you want to get a self-tan with a peace of mind.
+We know that for people who tan regularly and enjoy it is hard to turn away from it.
+This is why we decided to create a product which is fully safe for all women.
+Our No-Lie Natural Self Tan Bronzing Mousse, available in three varieties: two shades and 1 Hour Express version.
 It is full of 100% natural and organic origin ingredients which deeply nourish your skin.
 The foam is easy to apply, leaves no streaks or stains.
 What also sets it apart from other products in this category is a yummy orange scent of 100% natural origin.
 Would you like to know more about this self-tanner?
-Please click here!
+Click here!

 To put in a nutshell, safety first!
 No matter if you are pregnant, on your period or breastfeed.